Zero waste 101—and tips for you and your office

-The City of Vancouver, as just one example, has the vision to become a zero waste community by 2040.
-On the City’s website, they’ve laid out a diagram that is helpful in understanding how we can all do our part in going zero waste:
+The City of Vancouver, as just one example, has the vision to become a zero-waste community by 2040.
+On the City’s website, they’ve laid out a diagram that is helpful in understanding how we can all do our part in going to zero waste:

 In collaboration with Zero Waste Canada, the City of Vancouver’s diagram encourages us to: